isomerpages/mlaw-corp/news/press-releases/_posts/2020-04-20-COVID-19-Temporary-Measures-Act-Provisions-relating-to-Temporary-Reliefs-to-Commence-on-20-April-2020.md

 </ol>

 <ol start="10">
 <li>If the parties are unable to reach a compromise on their own, after a Notification for Relief is served, either party can make an Application for an Assessor's Determination.
 The application will be made to the Panel of Assessors for COVID-19 Temporary Relief (PACT), appointed by the Minister for Law.
-An Application for an Assessor's Determination may be made to PACT via <a>http://www.mlaw.gov.sg/covid19-relief/application-for-assessor</a>.</li>
+An Application for an Assessor's Determination may be made to PACT via <a href="http://www.mlaw.gov.sg/covid19-relief/application-for-assessor">http://www.mlaw.gov.sg/covid19-relief/application-for-assessor</a>.</li>
 </ol>

 <ol start="11">